thisguygil/bobo/README.md

   * No channel input clears the setting

 ### Non-Privileged Commands
-Can be used by anyone with the proper permissions (as slash commands or message commands)
+Can be used by anyone with proper permissions

 #### General Commands
 * `/help <command>` - Gets help for a specific command.
 No input defaults to a list of all commands